 This is in stark contrast with the immediate and ephemeral cooling effect of volcanoes eruptions or man-made aerosols such as sulphates, nitrate or soot that stay in the atmosphere for a very short time.
 It is therefore very important to reduce greenhouse gas emissions very quickly, as they will affect the climate in the centuries (even millenniums) to come.
 So how do we do it?

-A substantial amount of agricultural emissions comes from cows and other livestockemitting methane (CH4) as part of their digestive process.
-Furthermore, deforestation leads to less trees absorbing CO2through photosynthesis, and the use of nitrogen-based fertilizers in agriculture emits Nitrous Oxide (N2O), which is a greenhouse gas.
-Note that the use of fossil fuels (or electricity) for operating agricultural machines is not even included in these 25%.
-By comparison, all road-travel globally only accounts for 11%.
+A substantial amount of agricultural emissions comes from cows and other livestock emitting methane (CH4) as part of their digestive process.
+Furthermore, deforestation leads to less trees absorbing CO2 through photosynthesis, and the use of nitrogen-based fertilizers in agriculture emits Nitrous Oxide (N2O), which is a greenhouse gas.
+Note that the use of fossil fuels (or electricity) for operating agricultural machines is not even included in agricultural emissions.
+By comparison, all road-travel globally only accounts for 12%.

 The discovery of new types of fuels such as oil and gas did not replace the usage of existing fuels: it fuelled additional growth instead.

 Although wind and solar power are a decent part of newly installed energy production facilities nowadays (we hear about it very often in the news), it is still only 1% percent of global primary energy supply.
 In fact, we see that we currently still get more than 80% of our energy from fossil fuels, which surprisingly is exactly the same as in 1980: the growth of renewables has been matched by (or even outpaced by) a similar growth of fossil fuels.
 How come?